Dual Enrollment Information

 All CGCC courses require some form of placement testing, including electives and foreign language.
 Click here for a breakdown of what is required for each class.
 Testing is provided once a year at Hamilton, and year-round at CGCC.Testing is free of charge at both locations.
 For information about CGCC’s testing center, go to http://www.cgc.maricopa.edu/Students/Testing/Pages/LocationHours.aspx

 Students should obtain a registration form from their dual enrollment certified teacher.
 Complete the steps indicated on the front cover to begin the registration process.
 Fill in the form completely, and then bring it to C223 to be reviewed and signed.
-Follow the above steps, and then turn in the paperwork to the admissions office at CGCC.
+All completed registration forms are submitted to Mrs. Esparza in C223 by Friday/Aug 21.
+Registration forms received after this date will need to be driven over to the CGCC campus- Coyote Center.

 My student took a class at Hamilton last year, and I just found out it was a dual enrollment course.
 Can he still get the college credit for that class?